 Mark Lanterman is the Chief Technology Officer of Computer Forensic Services.
 Before entering the private sector, Mark was a sworn member of the United States Secret Service Electronic Crimes Taskforce.
 Mark has over 30 years of security and forensic experience and has testified in over 2000 cases.

 Mark is faculty for the Federal Judicial Center in Washington, D.C., the National Judicial College in Reno, Nevada, the University of Minnesota and Hamline University.
 Mark is also a professor in the cybersecurity program at the St. Thomas School of Law in Minneapolis, Minnesota.

 Mark has provided training in digital evidence, computer forensics and cyber security to the United States Supreme Court.
-He has also presented to the 8th and 11th Circuit Federal Judicial Conferences as well as numerous State Judicial
+He has also presented to several Federal and State Judicial Conferences across the United States.

 Mark completed his postgrad studies in cybersecurity at Harvard University and is certified as a Seized Computer Evidence Recovery Specialist (SCERS) by the Department of Homeland Security.

 Mark is a member of the Minnesota Lawyers Professional Responsibility Board and serves on its Rules & Opinion Committee.